calebdinsmore/edusports-site/misc/constitution.md

 Once divisions have been decided, the regular season schedule will be configured by the commissioner.
 It will follow this format:

-- For the first four weeks of the regular season, each team will face a division rival.
+- For the first three weeks of the regular season, each team will face a division rival.
-  - For each team, three out of the four games will be divisional, with the third being a randomly-chosen non-divisional matchup.
-- For weeks 5 through 10, each team will play a team outside their division (only once per season).
+- For weeks 4 through 11, each team will play a team outside their division (only once per season).
-- For weeks 11 through 14, each team will face a division rival for the second time for three out of the four games.
-The remaining non-divisional matchup will take place during one of those four weeks.
+- For weeks 12 through 14, each team will face a division rival for the second time.

 # Article V - Playoffs